anshmidt/anshmidt.github.io/README.md

 [NoteList](https://github.com/anshmidt/NoteList) is an Android app for writing notes and organizing them into lists.
 ![notelist screenshots](https://user-images.githubusercontent.com/12444628/222925488-abc44943-4e93-4c6f-9f42-9faa32e7f93f.png)

+### Key features:
+- Minimalist interface allows user to create notes and organize them into a list in a matter seconds
+- Notes can have different priorities, so important notes don't get lost and are always on top
+- Deleted notes go to the trash, giving users the option to move notes back.
+Old notes are automatically removed from the trash.
+- Data is automatically saved as user types
+- Global search allows user to find a note from any list or from the trash
+- Options to export entire list to clipboard, and to import multiple notes from clipboard

 ### Used technologies:
 - Jetpack Compose